nmfs-ost/AA-SI_KMeans/README.md

 Output:
   --save_path SAVE_PATH
                         Path to save the resulting configuration or processed file.
 If none is provided the current path will be used.
+This will save a directory.
+Within it will exist all resources including the encoded (in filename) configuration file, echograms and clustermaps.

 ```